Equinnax711/Teamfight-Tactics-Case-Study/README.md

 One augment that surprised me was Second Wind 2, which I perceived as quite good, but only ended up with a respective 4.18 average placement.
 Looking at its standard deviation of 2.30 and its pick rate of 126 out of 961 games, the augment seems quite volatile, doing well in some games and not so great in others.
 Augments like these may require further analysis into which traits/team compositions they fit the best in.

-Comparison of Augments:
+#### Comparison of Augments:

 The main difference between the choices between k3 c9soju’s augments and mine are scalability.
 Most of the augments that I like to choose give me a high top 4 percentage, but don’t convert to a win.
 On the other hand, most of the augments that he chooses and does well with both have a high top 4 percentage and a decent win percentage.
 Augments that deal with percentages such as Gadget Expert are generally more scalable than augments that give immediate spikes in strength such as True Twos and Item Grab Bag 1.
 Picking and choosing those types of augments will greatly help in increasing average placement and win percentage.

-Conclusion:
+## Conclusion

 There are several main takeaways from this case study that I can use to improve my own gameplay after analyzing my own gameplay and comparing it to the rank 1 player:

-Using earlier game traits are okay in the early to mid game, but try your best to change your team composition in the late game to more utility based traits such as tempest and bard unless your team composition is set in stone.
+- Using earlier game traits are okay in the early to mid game, but try your best to change your team composition in the late game to more utility based traits such as tempest and bard unless your team composition is set in stone.
-Don’t sack the entire late game in order to get an advantage in the early game, think of the entire match holistically.
+- Don’t sack the entire late game in order to get an advantage in the early game, think of the entire match holistically.
-Try to transition your mid game team composition into your late game team composition by implementing legendary and supporting units that provide strong and synergistic traits.
+- Try to transition your mid game team composition into your late game team composition by implementing legendary and supporting units that provide strong and synergistic traits.
-Make sure to pick augments that are decent in the early game and scale into the late game in order to not fall behind other players that do the same.
+- Make sure to pick augments that are decent in the early game and scale into the late game in order to not fall behind other players that do the same.

-Future Steps:
+## Future Steps

 There are many different things that can be done to further expand on this Case Study in the future, mainly increasing the amount of data in order to get more holistic results and exploring different relationships between aspects of the game.
 Utilizing the Riot API to extract data was quite successful, albeit quite slow.
 Finding workarounds to call data faster would allow me to compare my games to the top 300 players in the NA servers instead of just the top player.